mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Here, the values 'F' and 'T' stand for "False" and "True", respectively.
 $p$ and $q$ are the inputs and the remaining three columns show the output of three types of gates.
-Logic gates can be arranged in larger circuits.
+Logic gates can be arranged in larger circuits to do more useful work.

 ==== Selecting From Several Sources